ml-retrospectives/icml2020/_pages/03_vision.md

 <figure> <img src="../assets/img/image1.gif" height="200" /> <figcaption>Theory</figcaption> </figure>
 <figure> <img src="../assets/img/image2.gif" height="200" /> <figcaption>Practice</figcaption> </figure></div>
 -->

-#### Enhancing research

-Every researcher has faced a situation where a priori  expectations based on solid arguments/intuition/theory are promising, and yet, not supported by empirical results.
-What is exactly going on?
-[Why is there such a gap?](https://researchinprogress.tumblr.com/post/38702387620/theory-vs-practice) Understanding counter-intuitive results is hard, time-consuming, and often not worthy if the final outcome is not a clear winner-beats-all approach.
-Yet, it is our belief that elucidating the reasons behind such gaps is extremely valuable per se.
-Rather than the final result, this workshop focuses on the quality and thoroughness of the scientific procedure, promoting higher quality and principled science (also via proceedings of top works).
-We hope to redirect some attention of the ML research community towards high-hanging, but potentially juicy fruits.
-Such a perspective might also open new research directions.

 #### Fostering collaboration

 This workshop aims to actively facilitate a friendly environment that allows research to move forward.
 By being open about unexpected results or open challenges, authors may receive advice from other experts that eventually make the presented works click at the end.
 By focusing our workshop within the probabilistic modeling community, we expect interactions between researchers to be more targeted and fruitful (both because of a shared language and expertise).
 Beyond receiving good advice, some authors may spark ongoing collaboration with experts who can substantially assist in moving the research past current challenges.